 Who is always seated, and the other is the closed-top, which means the person’s legs are covered, or more precisely, within the kayak’s body.

-And their design is determined by the purpose for which they are intended.
+Their design is determined by their intended purpose.
 A double-bladed paddle is employed as a steering device because it can only be driven by rowing and can only fit one person.

 6. Dinghy Boats

-In addition, these boats work in tandem with larger vessels and come in helpful when the mothership is unable to travel through narrow passages.
+In addition, these boats work in tandem with larger vessels and come in helpful when the mothership cannot travel through narrow passages.

 Furthermore, these rowboats can also be used as companion boats for camping trips or shallow-water fishing.